crhall-writing/crhall-writing.github.io/_poems/fuck-off-tyler.md

 and I wonder, how can I be more approachable?
 more patient, listen more, put up with more, be interested more?
 why was the only way out seemingly to blow up and say “fuck off?”
-to him, him, him, him, him, him, him, and, almost forgot, him too.
+to him, him, him, him, him, him, him, and, almost forgot, him, too.
 is there something I’m doing, did they have a warrant to randomly do this?

 listen to this: I’m roped into going to a few things with a guy, friends of a visiting friend